Backup and Restore

 You can set your backup Time-To-Live (TTL) to automate cleanup.
 In both Backup

-objects, you can add spec.ttl
+and BackupSchedule objects, you can add spec.ttl.
+For example:

 apiVersion: admin.uxp.upbound.io/v1beta1